Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • your miss log is grouped by pattern, not just by question count

-• you have used the exact FP II practice page for mixed sets and pacing
+• you have used the FP II practice page for mixed sets and pacing